Inflectra/rapise-documentation/docs/Manuals/kb.md

 ### <a onclick="return RegisterKbClick('KB429', 'How to deal with dynamic window titles')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB429.aspx">KB429</a> How to deal with dynamic window titles

 Desktop applications may use window titles to show important information to a user.
-In some cases the title contains subject of a displayed entity or time.
-Since Rapise uses window title while searching for an object during playback - the search may fail.
+In some cases the title contains subject of a displayed entity or time.В  Since Rapise uses window title while searching for an object during playback - the search may fail.
 This complication may be resolved if you replace recorded windows title with a regular expression.

 ### <a onclick="return RegisterKbClick('KB428', 'How to relearn an object')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB428.aspx">KB428</a> How to relearn an object